tgtakaoka/asmx/README.txt

   H(val)       high 8 bits of val; whitespace not allowed before '(' L(val)       low 8 bits of val; whitespace not allowed before '('

-NOTE: with the Z-80, (expr), H(val), and L(val) are likely to not work at the start of an expression because of Z-80 operand syntax.
+NOTE: with the Z-80, (expr), H(val), and L(val) will likely not work at the start of an expression because of Z-80 operand syntax.
 Likewise with the 6809, <val and >val may have special meaning at the start of an operand.